What is Loan Syndication?

 There are three major types.
 They are:

 - Underwritten deal: In this type of loan syndication, the lead bank guarantees to arrange for the entire loan.
-The lead bank is obligated to finance the funding shortfall if the loan isn’t fully subscribed.
-Given the risk assumed by the lead bank, it charges a higher service fee.
+The lead bank must finance the funding shortfall if the loan isn’t fully subscribed.
+Given the risk the lead bank assumes, it charges a higher service fee.

-- Best-effort deal: In this type of loan syndication, the lead bank doesn’t commit to arranging the full amount of the loan and underwrites it on a best-effort basis.
-If the loan continues to be under-subscribed after several attempts by the lead bank, the borrower is forced to accept a lower loan amount.
+- Best-effort deal: In this type of loan syndication, the lead bank doesn’t commit to arranging the full loan amount and underwrites it on a best-effort basis.
+If the loan remains under-subscribed despite multiple attempts by the lead bank, the borrower is compelled to accept a lower loan amount.

 - Club Deal: In this type, the loan amount is smaller (up to $150 million), and all the participants have an equal share.